 The Trustbadge is provided by an US CDN provider (Content Delivery Network) as part of a shared responsibility.
 An

 appropriate level of data protection is ensured by standard data protection clauses and other contractual measures.

-Further information on data protection at Trusted Shops GmbH can be found here
+Further information on data protection at Trusted Shops AG can be found here

 When the Trustbadge is called up, the web server automatically saves a so-called server log file, which also